 Among the starry forms, a silver she-cat waited patiently.
 Her blue eyes bright and vibrant with starlight that made her pelt almost glow next to the other starry cats beside her.
 The familiar whispers of brown on her cheeks distinguishing her from other silver cats as she padded forward with delicate grace that had once been lost from a battle.
 The long furred she-cat stood before Scorchclaw.
 Her muzzle smiling and kind.

 "Scorchclaw.”
 She purred softly, sadness in her blue gaze as she regarded the tom before her.
 "I want to thank you.
 Your care has helped Dappleshine blossom into a fine young warrior.”
 Her head lowered briefly, gaze flicking down in sadness as she forced herself to look back up.
-"You have done the best you could for all my kits, and truly, I could never be more grateful.
+"You have done the best you could for all my kits, and truly, I could never be more grateful.”

+"As a leader… you have a difficult road ahead of you.”
+She meowed softly.
+Her gaze flicking towards the forest behind her.
+Where the starry ginger form of Gingerstripe waited for her.
+She smiled softly at the reminder as she set her sights squarely into Scorchclaw’s blue eyes.
+"It is important, so important, that you keep in mind that sometimes we make the wrong choices.
+No cat is perfect.
+Not even yourself.”
+The words were firm now.
+A she-cat not talking to a fellow warrior, but giving the guidance she felt she could to a budding leader.
 "It’s important to forgive others, but even more, it’s important to learn to forgive yourself.”
 She leaned forward, pressing her nose to Scorchclaw’s.
 Allowing him to experience the torrent that had flowed through her in the living world.
 The free flowing forgiveness that gave Gingerstripe a home.
 The same feeling that flowed through her when she could have left Silverfang in her nest to cry and be soaked by the rain… only to shove her own differences aside to be there, for a she-cat who once hated her.
 A gentle torrent, that would wash through from tip to tip, taking with it the grudges and despair that life could bring.
 She pulled back after a moment.
 A sad smile on her muzzle.
-"This is all I can give you, please Scorchclaw, use the life I have gifted you well.
+"This is all I can give you, please Scorchclaw, use the life I have gifted you well.”

 With a dip of her delicate head, she turned and padded back to the line of cats.